-Giuseppe Contissa is contract Professor in Legal Informatics at LUISS University, Rome (Italy) (2012- to date).
+Giuseppe Contissa was contract Professor in Legal Informatics at LUISS University, Rome (Italy) (2012- 2019).
 Researcher at the European University Institute (EUI), Florence (Italy) (2011-2016).
 Contract Professor in Logic and Legal Informatics at the Leonardo da Vinci University, Pescara (Italy (2012- to date).

 He was Post-Doctoral Fellow (Max Weber Programme) at the EUI (2010-2011), and Resident Fellow at the Stanford Center for Computers and the Law (CodeX), Stanford University, USA (2009); Contract Researcher at CIRSFID, University of Bologna (2006 – 2008).
 In 2006 he received his PhD in Legal Informatics and Computer law from University of Bologna, where he is currently a researcher at CIRSFID.